Channel-wise Knowledge Distillation for Dense Prediction: Experiments

 \section{Experiments}

-In this section, we first describe the implementation details and conduct ablation studies.
-Then, we compare our channel-wise distillation method with other state-of-the-art distillation methods.
-Finally, we show consistent improvements in different typical semantic segmentation datasets and student network structures.
+In this section, we first describe the implementation details and the experiment settings.
+Then, we compare our channel-wise distillation method with other state-of-the-art distillation methods and conduct ablation studies on semantic segmentation.
+Finally, we show consistent improvements in semantic segmentation and object detection with various benchmarks and student network structures.